 Harlem Globetrotters fast break to Indiana in 2024

-INDIANAPOLIS (WISH) — The Harlem Globetrotters have announced a ‘2024 World Tour’ with two stops in Indiana.
+INDIANAPOLIS (WISH) — The Harlem Globetrotters have announced its 2024 World Tour with two stops in Indiana.

-Tickets go on sale Monday, September 25 at 10 a.m. at www.harlemglobetrotters.com, www.ticketmaster.com, and the Gainbridge Fieldhouse box office.
+Tickets go on sale at 10 a.m.
+Sept.
+25 at harlemglobetrotters.com, ticketmaster.com, and the Gainbridge Fieldhouse box office.

-According to the Harlem Globetrotter’s website, the Globetrotters are the world’s basketball team – touring over 400+ cities in 25+ countries.
+According to the Harlem Globetrotter’s website, the Globetrotters are the world’s basketball team – touring over 400 cities in more than 25 countries.
 Each Globetrotters game features some of the best athletes on the planet, unmatched fan interaction, incredible ball handling wizardry, the famous Harlem Globetrotters 4-point shot, rim-rattling dunks, and side-splitting comedy.

 The Harlem Globetrotters said in a press release “Get ready for a slam-dunk extravaganza as the world-famous Harlem Globetrotters make their triumphant return to Gainbridge Fieldhouse!
 This is your chance to witness the record-breaking stars of basketball LIVE as they bring an unforgettable blend of DRIBBLING, SPINNING, and DUNKING to the court, taking on their fierce rivals, the Washington Generals.”